 - a) Having reviewed the self-study, the external reviewers will visit CBU for on-site meetings.
+Alternatively, virtual meetings will be arranged if on-site visits are not possible.
 This visit will normally be two days duration.
 Reviewers are expected to visit simultaneously.
 Only under exceptional circumstances will individual visits be accommodated. - b) The schedule for the visit will be arranged through the Office of the Provost.